letakeane/emotican-app/README.md

 A common practice in behavioral therapy is to build up muscle memory by playing "emotion charades" - the child is given an emotion to perform, and is also tasked with guessing what emotion another person is expressing.

-Built with React, this 'game' utilizes Microsoft's Cognitive Services Emotion API and the device webcam to help children practice making and facial expressions.
+Built with React, this 'game' utilizes Microsoft's Cognitive Services Emotion API and the device webcam to help children practice making (and, in a future iteration, recognizing/identifying) facial expressions.
 A planned future version will also help them recognize and identify facial expressions in others.

 ## Project Status